nbari/dbre/content/postgresql/checkpoint.md

 FROM pg_control_checkpoint(); \watch 1
 ```

-And also list the pg_wal directory to see the number of WAL files:
+And also list the `pg_wal` directory to see the number of WAL files:

 ```bash
 watch ls -lh $PGDATA/pg_wal
 ```

+You can adjust the `checkpoint_timeout` and `max_wal_size` settings to see how
+they affect the frequency of checkpoints and the number of WAL files generated,
+also theck the PostgreSQL logs for checkpoint messages if `log_checkpoints` is
+enabled.